vinnymac/PokeNurse/README.md

 ## Known Issues
 * Sometimes after login, the page will stay white instead of showing the list of Pokemon
+* Google 2 Factor Authentication cannot be used.
+However you can use an [AppPassword](https://security.google.com/settings/security/apppasswords) instead.

 ## Contributors
 * yungfrancis (First pull!)